Our advisors are committed to helping people around Ireland achieve their financial goals.

 However, it can be beneficial to have both if you have a family that’s financially dependent on you and you’re able to afford the extra monthly cost.

-- Your life insurance policy must provide enough cover for the mortgage
+Your life insurance policy provides enough cover for the mortgage

-- Your life insurance policy needs to last for the same amount of time or longer than the period of your mortgage, which is the amount of time you have to pay back the loan.
+Your life insurance policy lasts for the same amount of time or longer than the period of your mortgage, which is the amount of time you have to pay back the loan.

-- If you’re applying for a mortgage with a partner, your partner must also be listed on the life insurance policy that you want to use as mortgage protection
+You’re applying for a mortgage with a partner, your partner must also be listed on the life insurance policy that you want to use as mortgage protection.

 Before making any decisions, consider your family’s needs and financial situation.